Triple H: McMahon–Helmsley Era (2000–2001)

-By January 2000, Triple H had dubbed himself "The Game", after stating he was above the top of the wrestling world (as in not merely the "best in the game", but in fact "the game") and was nicknamed "The Cerebral Assassin" by Jim Ross.
+By January 2000, Triple H had nicknamed himself "The Game" after stating he was above the top of the wrestling world (as in not merely the "best in the game" but in fact "the game" itself) and was nicknamed "The Cerebral Assassin" by Jim Ross.
 On the January 3 episode of Raw Is War, Triple H defeated Big Show to win his third WWF Championship.

 Triple H feuded with Mick Foley in early 2000.
-On January 23 at the Royal Rumble, he retained the WWF Championship in a Street Fight after performing two Pedigrees on Foley.
-The feud ended on February 17 at No Way Out inside Hell in a Cell, where Triple H retained the title and forced Foley to retire.
-Triple H pinned The Rock at WrestleMania 2000 on April 2 to retain the title, but lost it on April 30 at Backlash to The Rock, ending his reign at 118 days.
-He regained it three weeks later, in an Iron Man match on May 21 at Judgment Day, only to lose it back to The Rock on June 25 at King of the Ring.
+On January 23 at the Royal Rumble, Triple H retained the WWF Championship in a Street Fight after performing two Pedigrees on Foley.
+The feud ended on February 27 at No Way Out inside Hell in a Cell, where Triple H retained the title and forced Foley to retire.
+Triple H defeated The Rock, Mick Foley and Big Show in a Fatal 4-Way elimination match at WrestleMania 2000 on April 2 to retain the title, but lost it on April 30 at Backlash to The Rock, ending his reign at 118 days.
+Triple H regained it three weeks later, in an Iron Man match against The Rock on May 21 at Judgment Day, only to lose it back to The Rock on June 25 at King of the Ring.
 Triple H then entered a storyline with Chris Jericho, who upset Triple H by defeating him for the WWF Championship on the April 17 episode of Raw Is War before the title was returned to Triple H because of a fast count made by referee Earl Hebner, and Jericho's reign is not recognized.
 Their feud culminated in a Last Man Standing match at Fully Loaded on July 23 which Triple H won.
-He feuded with Kurt Angle, initially over the WWF Championship, but then as a love triangle between himself, Angle, and Stephanie.
+Triple H feuded with Kurt Angle, initially over the WWF Championship, but then as a love triangle between himself, Angle, and Stephanie.
 Both Triple H and Angle wrestled for the WWF Championship against The Rock on August 27 at SummerSlam, but The Rock retained the title after Angle received a legit concussion during a botched Pedigree on a commentary table by Triple H. The feud culminated at Unforgiven on September 24, where Triple H defeated Angle with a Pedigree after a low blow from McMahon.